 Cup Day is the traditional date for Melburnians to plant their backyard tomatoes for a tasty summer crop.
 But if you haven’t grown them before, where do you start?

 We asked local gardening enthusiast Peter Barber for his tomato-growing advice.
-He volunteers with Kew Neighbourhood Centre’s horticulture program and gardens at Willsmere Station Community Garden in Kew.
+He volunteers with Kew Neighbourhood Learning Centre’s horticulture program and gardens at Willsmere Station Community Garden in Kew.

 Peter started gardening 15 years ago when looking for a new focus after being retrenched.
 ‘I started in the backyard at home and after the first summer I was hooked on growing veggies,’ he says.